Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Boat fishing out in the lake, especially in the summer, generally involves techniques like trolling with lures.

-Downriggers are a must, especially for salmon in the heat of summer since they are often 80 to 110 feet deep.
+Downriggers are a must when fishing for salmon in the heat of summer since they are often 80 to 110 feet deep.
 Cut-baits, and trolling spoons are the go-to baits for most charter boat captains.

 Dipsy divers and lead-core lines can also be used to get moderate depths when the salmon are not super deep.